cncf/landscape/README.md

 We have an experimental `fitWidth` property, it is good when you want to get rid of an extra space on the right of a section.

-The best way to test that layout is ok, is to visit `/landscape` and `/serverless`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder
+The best way to test that layout is ok, is to visit `/landscape`, and if it looks ok, run `PORT=3000 babel-node tools/renderLandscape` and see the rendered png files, they are in src/images folder